maiah/yo/README.md

 yo
 ==

-Experimental `coroutines` in JavaScript for web and node.js.
+Experimental `coroutines` in JavaScript for web and node.js using Generators.